Walter Bobbie: Director

-Bobbie directed the Rodgers and Hammerstein revue, A Grand Night for Singing, at Rainbow & Stars in 1992 and at the Roundabout Theatre in 1993 for which he received a Tony Award nomination for Best Book of a Musical - the only Broadway revue in history to be nominated for Best Book of a Musical since revues are generally not eligible for awards that require a narrative framework.
+Bobbie directed the Rodgers and Hammerstein revue A Grand Night for Singing at Rainbow & Stars in 1992 and at the Roundabout Theatre in 1993 for which he received a Tony Award nomination for Best Book of a Musical, the only Broadway revue in history to be nominated for Best Book of a Musical since revues are generally not eligible for awards that require a narrative framework.
 The nomination for Best Book of a Musical was in recognition of the sequence of the songs since the show has no script and no spoken words.
 The show was also nominated for the Drama Desk Award for Outstanding Revue.

-The New York Times review called the Rainbow & Stars production a "radiant new revue" and a "musical masterstroke" and reported of Bobbie's direction that he "has given its Broadway elaboration an impressive fluidity that whisks the performers through various groupings with a minimum of stiffness and posturing.
+The New York Times called the Rainbow & Stars production a "radiant new revue" and a "musical masterstroke" and reported of Bobbie's direction that he "has given its Broadway elaboration an impressive fluidity that whisks the performers through various groupings with a minimum of stiffness and posturing.
 In Mr. Bobbie's hands, the songs flow together in a sequence that treats them as lighthearted extensions of one another."

+In 1996, he directed a revival of Chicago for Encores!
+The production transferred to Broadway later that year, and Bobbie won the Tony Award for Best Direction of a Musical.
+The staging has gone on to become the longest-running American musical in Broadway history.

 Bobbie next directed the Broadway productions of the stage musical Footloose in 1998, and co-wrote the book.
 He co-wrote and directed The Road to Hollywood, a new musical performed at the Goodspeed Opera House in 2002.

 Bobbie directed the 2004 Roundabout Theater production of Twentieth Century with Alec Baldwin and Anne Heche, as well as the 2005 Sweet Charity revival with Christina Applegate, and then High Fidelity in 2006.
 Bobbie also directed the one-night-only 2005 concert of South Pacific, a benefit for Carnegie Hall, starring Reba McEntire and Brian Stokes Mitchell.

 The musical White Christmas which he directed had limited engagements on Broadway in November 2008 through January 2009 and again in November 2009 through January 2010.
-Bobbie received the 2009 Drama Desk Award nomination for Outstanding Director of a Musical.
+Bobbie received a 2009 Drama Desk Award nomination for Outstanding Director of a Musical.

 Bobbie directed the New York premiere of The Savannah Disputations by Evan Smith at the Off-Broadway Playwrights Horizons in 2009, with Marylouise Burke, Dana Ivey, Kellie Overby and Reed Birney.
 In regional theatre, he directed the new Terrence McNally play Golden Age at the Kennedy Center in 2010.